SaraGMatos/backend-project/README.md

 3. Once you are in the project folder, install node package manager (npm) to set up needed dependencies.
 Paste this on your terminal: `npm install`.

 4. Create your test environment variable.
-Add an _.env.development_ file to the project root and, inside, set the development environment variable: PGDATABASE=nc_news.
+Add an _.env.development_ file to the project root and, inside, set the development environment variable: `PGDATABASE=nc_news`.

-5. Create your development environment variable.Add an _.env.test_ file to the project root and, inside, set the test environment variable: PGDATABASE=nc_news_test.
+5. Create your development environment variable.Add an _.env.test_ file to the project root and, inside, set the test environment variable: `PGDATABASE=nc_news_test`.

 6. Add these two files to _.gitignore_.